reelyactive/beaver/README.md

 ### mergeEventProperties

 The list of properties to consider when merging events (see above).
 Only the specified properties will be updated.
-Note that any unspecified properties are likely to become stale and should therefore be ignored by the application.
+Note that any unspecified properties are likely to become stale and should therefore be ignored by the application, or omitted from the retainEventProperties list.

+### retainEventProperties

+The list of event properties to retain, discarding all others.
+Specify only the application-specific properties to reduce memory footprint.

 ### maintainDirectories